derdanielb/Dota-2-Chat-Wheel-Soundboard/README.md

 - Audio tool to send sound from playback source to recording source.
 I recommend [VB-Audio Virtual Cable](https://www.vb-audio.com/Cable/index.htm#DownloadCable).

 ## Limitations
-It is not possible to use voice chat and soundboard at the same time, since both require to be steams recording device.
+It is not possible to use your mircophone and soundboard at the same time, since both require to be steams recording device.